How I Work

 Therapy that goes beyond talking about your problems.

-I’m trained in several evidence-based modalities, but I don’t apply them mechanically.
-Every client is different, and the best therapy responds to what’s actually happening in the room rather than following a rigid protocol.
+My training spans several modalities.
+I don’t apply them mechanically.
+Every client is different.
+The best therapy responds to what’s happening in the room, not what a rigid protocol says.

 That said, three approaches form the foundation of how I work: EMDR for processing, IFS for understanding your internal landscape, and somatic awareness for including your body’s intelligence in the work.
-These aren’t separate tracks.
-They weave together based on what you need.
+These three approaches weave together based on what you need.

 EMDR (Eye Movement Desensitization and Reprocessing)